SavageGardenD/ToxlBTL-Optimization-Methods/README.md

 The ipynb file content are divided by sections, for strucutre, it's shown in "Neural Network Class" section.

 ### Dataset
-Required protein and peptide datasets are in the "Dataset" folder
+Required protein and peptide datasets are in the "dataset" folder